vlakhanpal26/A-Nonparametric-Analysis-of-Heart-Disease/README.md

 - Kruskal-Wallis tests for multiple group comparisons
 - M-Estimator logistic model for robust classification

-## Academic Context

-This analysis was completed as my final project for ISYE 6404 Nonparametric Data Analysis.
 The project demonstrates the practical application of nonparametric methods in healthcare data analysis, showing how these techniques can provide robust insights without relying on distributional assumptions.

 ## Setup